Wednesday, April 1, 2009

 When the thought of a Cocteau Twins post crossed my mind, it was during a caffeine fueled burst of creativity.
 The coffee gave me the power to not only process delinquent invoices, but to also wax poetically via the company email directory.
 The nearby 20-30 somethings, who I mingled with, saw me as some sort of freak.
 I honestly can't blame them, conventionality was the last thing from my mind.
 In fact, I would carelessly draw wacky wizards, dragons, and elves on ms paint for my enjoyment during an especially slow day.

-, feel free to judge it for yourself.
+First, I was going to make an ornate banner, which would be ethereal, to say the least.
+If you notice it above the text, feel free to judge it for yourself.
 Then I was going to make a mix, which would span their entire careers.
 It would make unfamiliar fans fanatics and it would also try to turn people on to this band, who have a significantly large and imposing discography under their belt.

 Their early career is influential, as it has come to represent the ideals within the "Goth" music movement.
 In the subsequent years several bands for better or for worst have shaped the meaning and ideals of "Goth."
 More appropriately the Cocteau Twins were a "dream pop" group with post punk/Goth leanings.
 I honestly despise musical investigations that are purely focused on genre studies.